juangracia/tsp-solver-backend/README.md

 **Travelling Salesman Problem (TSP) Solution** - A Spring Boot REST API backend that solves the Travelling Salesman Problem using multiple algorithms with automatic selection based on input size.

+> This project was initially developed using the specifications in [project-spec.md](./project-spec.md) as an AI-friendly prompt to guide the implementation.

 ## 🚀 Quick Links

 - **🌐 Live Demo**: [https://tsp-solver-frontend.vercel.app/](https://tsp-solver-frontend.vercel.app/)